 While benchmarking and baselining are very common terms used by many people, the usefulness and relevance of these terms in research are not well discussed.
-I say this because when I did try to look for the meaning of these words online, definitions either refer to business or to computers.
+I say this because when I tried to look for the meaning of these words online, definitions either refer to business or to computers.

-This article, therefore, aims to differentiate one from the other and to highlight the importance of understanding these two terms in view of doing good research.
+This article, therefore, in to differentiate one from the other and to highlight the importance of understanding these two terms in view of doing good research.

 What is benchmarking?

 Benchmarking is the process of comparing something — performance, practices, cost, quality, among others — with a standard.
 A standard, in this sense, is a desirable state for doing something.
 It could be a model to emulate or look up to.

 Benchmarking is usually applied in businesses for management purposes.
 An organization might want to compare itself with another organization that performs better than itself.
 It is with the end in view of being able to compete, or at the very least, be on par with the best in the industry.
 The best in the industry are those organizations that perform so-called best practices that can help 1) attain quality in whatever product they may produce, 2) save time, or 3) minimize cost.
 These are not, however, the only benefits that can be gained from benchmarking.

 Foremost, a set of measurable indicators must be identified before making comparisons between and across subjects or entities to be compared.
 Without indicators, there will be no way of comparing, say, work performance, between the model organizations and the one aspiring to do better.
 The indicators that serve as the units of comparison, therefore, should be similar.
 You cannot compare the height of individuals using inches in one and centimeters in the other.
 Standardize using just one measurement scale.

 Indicators are like variables that researchers have to contend with for them to make an objective comparison.
 If indicators are not measurable, the only way to make comparisons is through subjective judgement that experts can do.
 Subjective judgement, however, is unscientific and is prone to erroneous conclusion.